-This week, a Nigerian woman narrates her experience as a victim of rape in her early university days and why it took her so long to accept she was, in fact, a rape victim.
+This week, a Nigerian woman narrates her experience as a victim of sexual abuse in her early days of university, and why it took her so long to accept she was, in fact, a rape victim.

 I am currently in my 20s — a decade that has been remarkable for my first minor car accident, first shared living space and the regrettable slowing of my metabolism.